Sujay2478/HotelManagementApp/README.md

 # HotelManagementApp

-# Run the Main File in the folder to experience the feature of the app
+# Run the main File in the folder to experience the feature of the app